microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Submit-MgEducationClassAssignmentSubmission.md

 ## SYNOPSIS
 Indicate that a student is done with the work and is ready to hand in the assignment.
+Only teachers, students, and applications with application permissions can perform this operation.
 This method changes the status of the submission from `working` to `submitted`.
 During the submit process, all the resources are copied to the **submittedResources** bucket.
 The teacher will be looking at the submitted resources list for grading.